Your Guide to Applying

 - Contact information for a professor or instructor who taught you at the college/university level and will complete your Instructor Evaluation.

 - Contact information for your adviser or a school official who will submit The College Report.
 This report verifies your previous or current enrollment at a college or university.

-- Contact information for a counselor or school official at the secondary/high school you attended who will submit your secondary/high school transcript with graduation date.
-Please note that your transcript (or General Education Diploma) is required regardless of when you graduated.
+- Contact information for a counselor or school official at the secondary/high school you attended who will submit your Final Report.

 - Nonrefundable $70.00 application fee.